 One jammer that also showed some effectiveness was the Scorpion Radar Jammer.
 We tested it years ago and found it to be somewhat effective against older X-band and K-band guns.
 The Scorpion also had the distinction of only transmitting when you were being targeted and was also designed to jam Ka-band radar (a much harder band to do so), but we found that it was largely ineffective on that frequency.
 The unit was also constructed like it was home-made (which it was) and it promptly failed on us completely, the electronics literally went up in smoke.

-Furthermore, analogue radar jammers tend to lose calibration and eventually go out of tune – further diminishing their radar jamming effectiveness over time.
+Furthermore, analogue jammers tend to lose calibration and eventually go out of tune – further diminishing their jamming effectiveness over time.

 Today, advanced police radar guns can indicate to the officer that someone is attempting to interfere with them.
-They do so easily by monitoring the return RADAR frequency of the jammer during the time that the police radar gun doesn’t transmit – a dead giveaway of the user of an active radar jammer.
+They do so easily by monitoring the return frequency of the jammer during the time that the gun doesn’t transmit – a dead giveaway of the user of an active jammer.

-At any rate, police RADAR has progressed today to be primarily digital, which makes them much more accurate, less prone to error, and extremely difficult to jam effectively.
+At any rate, the technology has progressed today to be primarily digital, which makes them much more accurate, less prone to error, and extremely difficult to jam effectively.

-Don’t even think about attempting to use a “passive jammer” or to passively disable or “scramble” police RADAR as your vehicle’s own reflections will most certainly overwhelm any small “passive jammer/reflector” by several orders of magnitude.
-These devices don’t even make a good radar detector!
+Don’t even think about attempting to use a “passive jammer” or to passively disable or “scramble” police radar as your vehicle’s own reflections will most certainly overwhelm any small “passive jammer/reflector” by several orders of magnitude.
+These devices don’t even make good detectors!

-Are there any effective countermeasures for beating photo radar?
+Are there any effective countermeasures for beating photo enforcement?

-While passive “jammers” have never been effective at directly beating police radar, there are a couple of other passive solutions that can in some cases beat photo radar.
+While passive “jammers” have never been effective, there are a couple of other passive solutions that can in some cases beat photo enforcement systems.
 The first one is a license plate cover that obscures the numbers in the visible spectrum of light.

-The newer speed radar and photo radar equipment use infrared cameras which can be thwarted by an infrared absorbing material to black out the plate.
+The newer photo radar systems use infrared cameras which can be thwarted by an infrared absorbing material to black out the plate.
 While your speed will still be measured, identification of your vehicle will be seriously hampered since your license plate is obscured, so there is no way to automatically issue you a citation in the mail.
 You can learn more about that approach, here.

 Are there any other ways to beat speeding tickets?

-An even more ominous threat to the motoring public has emerged and, unlike police radar, it is much more difficult to detect, the likelihood of successful court challenges to issued tickets is much smaller, and it is now in widespread use.
-That technology is called police lidar and it has proven to be a far more lethal speed enforcement tool than police radar.
+An even more ominous threat to the motoring public is currently being used and is much more difficult to detect, the likelihood of successful court challenges to issued tickets is much smaller, and it is now in widespread use.
+That technology is called police lidar and it has proven to be a far more lethal speed enforcement tool.
 You can learn more about this technology and the ways to reduce your risks to it, here.